 The mixture is then shaken with oat milk and ice, a technique that creates a velvety texture and cool frothiness:

-Perfect for mornings or afternoon pick-me-up, this drink pairs well with light pastries or as a standalone indulgence.
+Perfect for mornings or an afternoon pick-me-up, this drink pairs well with light pastries or as a standalone indulgence.

 2. Brown sugar oatmilk cortado